 Pritchett is currently the Presidential Professor of Law and Education at Penn Law.

-The current provost, Vincent Price, he would leave his post in the summer to become president of Duke University.
+The current provost, Vincent Price, announced in December he would leave his post in the summer to become president of Duke University.

 “I have every confidence that Wendell will be an exceptional partner and inspiring presence for me and the entire Penn community,” Gutmann wrote in the announcement.